sjmikler/pytorch-symbolic/docs/README.md

 ## New in 0.4.0

-Using new experimental API you can create functional model just like in tensorflow, by calling the layer with a placeholder as an argument.
+Using the new experimental API you can create functional model just like in tensorflow: by calling the layer with placeholders as arguments.
+Layer will be then automagically registered in your model.

 ```py
 from torch import nn